slugbyte/mold/README.md

 ##### INTERACTIVE INSTALLER
 1. `pip3 install mold-cli`
 1. run `mold --install` and follow the instructions
-    * you can optional add `--set-remote git://github.com:user/example.git` to initialize a git remote
+    * you can optional add `--set-origin git://github.com:user/example.git` to initialize a git remote

 ##### QUICK INSTALL
 The quick install does the same thing as the interactive installer without any prompting
 **WARNING** The quick install will overwrite the $MOLD\_ROOT if it all ready exists.
 1. `pip3 install mold-cli`
 1. run `mold --quick-install` and follow the output instructions
-    * you can optional add `--set-remote git://github.com:user/example.git` to initialize a git remote
+    * you can optional add `--set-origin git://github.com:user/example.git` to initialize a git remote

 ##### CREADING CUSTOM MOLD\_ROOT DIRECTORY
 To change the MOLD\_ROOT from ~/.mold set the environment variable $MOLD\_ROOT before you run the installer
 1. `export MOLD_ROOT=$HOME/path/to/your/mold_root`
-2. `mold --quick-install --set-remote git://github.com:user/example.git`
+2. `mold --quick-install --set-origin git://github.com:user/example.git`

 ##### CLONE AN EXISTING MOLD ROOT
 If you want to install an existing mold-root on another computer you can use `--clone`